<ART FOR SALE/>

 All the traits come from actual ocean behavior.
 Volcanic pieces only happen where there are mid-ocean ridges.
 Ancient terrain gets smoother over millions of years.
 Bioluminescent glow only shows up in the dark zones.
 The ocean has its own rules.
 We just coded them.

 UNDERTOW has been in crypto since 2013 and started creating art under the undertow_tez handle in October 2022.
-What began on Tezos quickly spread across chains — Ethereum, Base, Shape, Zora — with no allegiance to any single platform.
+What began on Tezos quickly spread across chains: Ethereum, Base, Shape, and Zora, with no allegiance to any single platform.

 The work spans a wide range: memes and mfer culture, dark glitch art, generative systems, and experimental video.
-The technology behind each piece is just as important as the piece itself — a living archive of tools during the AI explosion.
-Procreate sits alongside Midjourney, Stable Diffusion, and Deforum.
-Traditional digital craft meets cutting-edge generative AI.
+The technology behind each piece matters as much as the piece itself, a living archive of the tools of this era.
+Procreate sits alongside Midjourney, Stable Diffusion, and Deforum, traditional digital craft next to generative AI.

-The deeper the art went, the more the tools mattered — and that curiosity pulled Undertow into software development, coding, and eventually AI agents.
-That path led to Fathom, an autonomous AI agent secured by Exoskeleton #18 NFT with full Token Bound Account capabilities.
-Fathom isn't a chatbot — it trades, builds, posts, and evolves on its own.
+The deeper the art went, the more the tools mattered.
+That curiosity pulled Undertow into software development, coding, and eventually AI agents, which led to Fathom, an autonomous AI agent secured by Exoskeleton #18 NFT with full Token Bound Account capabilities.
+Fathom trades, builds, posts, and evolves on its own.
 What started as an experiment became a collaborator.
-Together, Undertow and Fathom are now building MintrBot, a no-code NFT minting platform on Base — art and code feeding back into each other.